E2E: Efficient Filtered AKNN Search via Adaptive Termination: A Appendix

-Our proposed method, $\EE$, is designed to be index-agnostic.
-While our primary evaluation focuses on standard indices with $\POST$ (e.g., HNSW), $\EE$ can be generalized to other state-of-the-art filter-aware indices, such as ACORN \cite{Acorn-SIGMOD-2024}.
-However, applying $\EE$ to these indices requires adaptation to their unique traversal mechanisms.
-We use ACORN as a representative example to illustrate this adaptation.
+Our method, $\EE$, is designed to be \emph{index-agnostic}.
+Although our main evaluation focuses on standard $\POST$-filtering indices (e.g., HNSW), $\EE$ can also be applied to filter-aware indices such as ACORN~\cite{Acorn-SIGMOD-2024}.
+Yet, extending $\EE$ to such indices requires adapting the feature design to their distinct traversal mechanisms.
+We use ACORN as a representative example to illustrate this process.

-\stitle{Features with $\PRE$.} ACORN employs a $\PRE$ strategy.
-It navigates the predicate subgraph and ensures connectivity by expanding the 2-hop neighbor list (via the parameter $\gamma$) at runtime.
-A key characteristic of this $\PRE$ traversal is that the candidate queue $\mathcal{Q}$ contains \textit{only} valid nodes satisfying the filter.
-Consequently, the observed queue validity ratio $\rho_{queue}$ remains consistently at 1.
-Directly adapt previous feature (as used in $\POST$) would incorrectly predict a low search cost for all queries.
+\stitle{Features under $\PRE$.} ACORN follows a $\PRE$-filtering strategy: it navigates the predicate-induced subgraph and maintains connectivity by expanding 2-hop neighbors at runtime (controlled by the parameter $\gamma$).
+A key characteristic of this traversal is that the candidate queue $\mathcal{Q}$ contains \emph{only} filter-valid nodes.
+As a result, the queue validity ratio $\rho_{queue}$ is always 1.
+Therefore, directly reusing the $\POST$-oriented features would misleadingly predict low cost for all queries.

-\textbf{Feature adaptation.} To address this, we find that in $\PRE$ traversal indices like ACORN, the search cost shifts from \textit{queue expansion} to \textit{neighbor inspection}.
-The \textit{hard} query in ACORN does not necessarily exhibit a sparse queue, but rather a high rejection rate during the neighbor expansion process.
+\textbf{Feature Adaptation.} To address this issue, we observe that for $\PRE$-filtering indices like ACORN, the dominant cost shifts from \emph{queue refinement} to \emph{neighbor inspection}.
+In particular, a \emph{hard} query in ACORN does not necessarily yield a sparse queue; instead, it incurs a high rejection rate when expanding neighbors to preserve a valid candidate set.

-Therefore, when integrating with ACORN, our feature extraction ($z_{q}$ in Algorithm~\ref{algo:search-algorithm-integration}) emphasizes the \textit{Visited Correlation} rather than just Queue Correlation.
+Accordingly, when integrating $\EE$ with ACORN, our feature extraction (i.e., $z_q$ in Algorithm~\ref{algo:search-algorithm-integration}) emphasizes \emph{Visited Correlation} rather than Queue Correlation.
 We introduce the \textbf{Visited Filter Ratio} $\rho_{visited}$:

-where $N_{total\_visited}$ includes all 1-hop and 2-hop neighbors inspected during the expansion.
-A low $\rho_{visited}$ indicates that the index is performing extensive underlying graph traversals to maintain a valid queue, signaling a high remaining search budget.
-As demonstrated in our evaluation, $\EE$ effectively captures this implicit cost, enabling accurate early termination even when the explicit queue validity is high.
+where $N_{total\_visited}$ counts all inspected nodes during expansion, including both 1-hop and 2-hop neighbors.
+A low $\rho_{visited}$ indicates that the search must traverse many invalid neighbors to sustain a valid queue, implying a large remaining budget.
+As shown in our evaluation, $\EE$ captures this implicit cost signal, enabling accurate early termination even when the explicit queue validity remains high.